 - 2013: NADA Used Car Guide celebrates 80 years of service

 - 2015: J.D.
-Power Announces Agreement to Acquire NADA Used Car Guide From the National Automobile Dealers Association
+Power Announces Agreement to Acquire NADA Used Car Guide from the National Automobile Dealers Association

-Learn more about NADA Used Car Guide values >
+Learn more about NADA Values >